 Your intended activities should be carefully analyzed when it comes to moisture exposure.
 Hunting tends to have some degree of moisture involved, no matter what species you’re pursuing.
 Since most hunts start out early in the morning, walking through grass that is heavily laden with dew can accumulate enough to quickly soak through unprotected leathers and fabrics.
 Nothing will send you back to the truck or cabin quicker than wet feet on a cold day.

 A waterproof membrane sewn into the lining between your foot and the outer shell is the most common form of making a boot waterproof.
-According to Francone, one of Cabela’s preferred methods of hunting boot construction utilizes a full GORE-TEX® bootie.
+One of Cabela’s preferred methods of hunting boot construction utilizes a full GORE-TEX bootie.
 The reason?
 GORE-TEX is the premium waterproof, breathable membrane in the footwear industry.
 Fully taped seams in a bootie that totally surrounds your foot assures you’ll have waterproof protection to the top of your boot.
 GORE-TEX booties also breathe to allow perspiration vapor to pass through, keeping your feet dry and comfortable.

 You’ll find many different styles of boots on the market, but most fit into three basic categories: Upland, Multi-Purpose and High Country boots.